Silca Impero Ultimate Review

-For optimal ease of use, check out the Lezyne Road Drive and the Lezyne Pressure Drive; both of these contenders scored a 9 out of 10 in this metric, ensuring that your need will be met if you're on the hunt for an easy to use pump.
+For optimal ease of use, check out the Lezyne Road Drive and the Lezyne Pressure Drive.
+Both of these contenders scored highly in this metric.

-The all-black finish of the Impero goes well with almost any color frame, and the red pump head accents add just enough flair.
-We like the understated simple look and feel it is by far the best-looking frame pump in the test.
-The pump is made entirely of aluminum and features a brass check valve that only allows one-way travel of air out of the pump head.
-The pump head has a two-stage push on gasket that Silca claims is more secure than the locking lever designs of their competitors.
-We agree, but have found the most secure air chucks to be of the thread-on variety found on Lezyne pumps, the Lezyne Road Drive and Lezyne Gauge Drive.
+The Impero's all-black finish goes well with almost any color frame, and the red pump head accents add just enough flair.
+We like the understated look and feel.
+It is by far the best-looking frame pump in the test.
+The pump is made entirely of aluminum and features a brass check valve that only allows one-way air travel.

 Silca uses a dome-shape leather washer rather than the rubber washers found on most other pumps.
 The leather washers are pressure treated and designed to outperform their rubber counterparts.
 As pumps heat up from use, the internal diameter of the pump barrel increases and rubber washers become inefficient.
 Due to the shape and material used by Silica, the leather expands to conform to the increased barrel diameter resulting in less loss of efficiency at high temperatures.
 We found the Impero to provide great efficiency even when hot and pumping against high tire pressure.

 The Impero is designed to be carried on a bike frame either under the top tube or parallel to the seat tube.
 When used for its intended purpose it is very portable.
 We would even argue it is more portable than many mini pumps just due to convenience.
-Once in place on the frame there is no need to remove it until needed for use.
-With a mini pump you have to remember to put it in your jersey pocket on the way out the door.
+Once ion the frame there is no need to remove it until it's needed for use.
+With a mini pump, you have to remember to put it in your jersey pocket on the way out the door.

-The soft and flexible material molds to the shape most bicycle frame tubing shapes and sizes providing a stable fit on a wide range of frames.
-Other frame pumps we tested, such as the Topeak Road Master Blaster, have a harder plastic that contacts the frame and provides a less secure fit.
+The soft and flexible material molds to the shape most bicycle frame tubing shapes and sizes, providing a stable fit on a wide range of frames.
 The Impero is heavier than the other frame pumps we tested, but we feel that the retention system benefits of the Impero make up for the 42g weight increase over the Zefal HPX.

-This Top Pick winner is the expensive pump we have tested, with a price tag of $165.
+This Top Pick winner is the expensive pump we have tested.
 Despite this, we would argue that it is an excellent value.
 We have old Silca Super Pista floor pumps in our home shops that predate every other piece of equipment we own by 30 years.
 Silca pumps are expensive, but they last and keep on working almost indefinitely if you replace the leather washer and air chuck every few years.
 Sure you can get a frame pump for less than half the cost of the Impero, but the Impero will likely be the last frame pump you ever need to buy.

 — Curtis Smith